 Step 1: Are your hills really steep?
 Calculate Hill Grade Before Mowing

-To have an overall idea about how to mow a steep hill, the first thing you need to know is slopes or grades of hills.
-It will help you to determine the type of mower you will need and mowing techniques you should follow.
+To know how to mow a steep hill, the first thing you need to know is slopes or grades of hills.
+It will help you to determine the type of mower you will need.
+Also, it will dictate which mowing techniques you should follow.

 - Put the 50-inch stick on any point of the slope.